Business Ethics and Human Rights

 Training in the basics of anti-corruption behavior, principles of business ethics, and respect for human rights

-Regular advanced trainings are provided to Company officials and employees responsible for anti-corruption management, with relevant supporting documents issued upon completion.
+The online course Basics of the Company’s Anti-Corruption Policy and Employee Anti-Corruption Conduct is mandatory for all new Company hires.
+This course is also available to all employees through the intranet portal.
+Regular advanced trainings are provided to Company officials and employees responsible for anti-corruption management, with relevant supporting certificates issued upon completion.

 Grievance mechanisms